SSCT-Lab/DisBurser_Dataset/Bugs/Activemq/Redit-Activemq-7337/README.md

 ### Testcase

+Reproduced version：5.15.9

+Steps to reproduce：
+1. Create an ActiveMQConnectionFactory object and connect to the cluster.
-Start an activemq cluster, start a prefetch 0 consumer that stops receiving messages from brokers when it is idle for a long time before broker failover occurs.
-At this point the simulated node crashes, and upon reconnection, the connection (and consumer) is successfully re-established with the new broker, but the consumer will never receive messages again. and throws an exception:
+2. Start a prefetch 0 consumer that stops receiving messages from brokers when it is idle for a long time before broker failover occurs.
+3. Simulated node crashes, and upon reconnection, the connection (and consumer) is successfully re-established with the new broker, but the consumer will never receive messages again. and throws an exception:

 ```
 java.lang.IllegalArgumentException: The subscription does not exist: ID:zmb-virtual-machine-39687-1664182626894-1:1:655:1
 ```

+### Patch

+Status：Not submitted